Dichobune: Ear mophology

 Several dichobunoid species had their ear petrosal endocasts studied using virtual 3D extractions, including D. leporina.
 The promontory of the tympanic cavity is oval-shaped, lacks both the transpromontorial and stapedial sulci, and appears flat except for the area anterior (front) to the round window that is convex.
 On the promontory's front area and in between the epitympanic wing and a lateral (side) process by it are two hollowings (or depressions) that are roughly equal in size.
 The oval window is also oval-shaped and separated from the rounded and weak round window by the crista interfenestralis.
 The fossa of the tensor tympani muscle is both large and wide in appearance.
 The hiatus for the greater petrosal nerve, a hole within the petrous part of the temporal bone, is very small and is located anterior to the tensor tympani muscle's fossa.
 The tympanic cavity is mild in form, has a small and knob-shaped tuberosity and has a small anterior process on it.

-Like in the petrosals of its dichobunoid relatives (i.e. Diacodexis, Homacodon, and Acotherulum) is a tympanic wing that forms a sharp and forward-facing projection with a side process near it; this process is not known in other extant or extinct artiodactyls.
+Like in the petrosals of its dichobunoid relatives (i.e. Diacodexis, Homacodon, and Acotherulum), the petrosal of Dichobune contains a tympanic wing that forms a sharp and forward-facing projection with a side process near it; this process is not known in other extant or extinct artiodactyls.
 The dichobunoids also lack an opening to the carotid canal (or carotid foramen).
 The mastoid part of the temporal bone is relatively large in dichobunoids that is well-exposed in the ventral (or abdominal) side of the skull.
 However, its exposure on the temporal bone side was probably very limited in the case of Dichobune.